happyloa/Site-Add-on-Watchdog/readme.txt

 * Microsoft Teams: send adaptive card style notices through an incoming webhook connector.
 * Generic webhook: post JSON payload to any endpoint you control, with optional HMAC signatures.
 Failed deliveries are logged and highlighted on the Watchdog admin screen so you can reconfigure or resend manually.

-_Future enhancement:_ automatic retries for failed webhook deliveries are on the roadmap.
-Track progress in [issue #42](https://github.com/pluginwatchdog/wp-plugin-watchdog/issues/42).

 == Installation ==

 1. Upload the plugin folder to `/wp-content/plugins/` or install via the admin dashboard.